Claim against breast surgeon Ian Paterson

 If you want more information about the Ian Paterson case, find the answers to some of the most frequently asked questions about it below.

 Ian Paterson was suspended by the Heart of England NHS Foundation Trust (HEFT), which ran Solihull Hospital, in 2011.
-Later the same year he was suspended by Spire.
+He was then suspended by Spire later that same year.
 However, he was not convicted and sentenced to prison until April 2017 after a formal trial.

 The Paterson inquiry is a government-led report reviewing the circumstances around the former surgeon’s malpractice and unnecessary surgery.
 It aimed to uncover what had happened and how, to provide recommendations that will improve the safety and care of patients in the future.